Tier 1 (Four times a year) (Includes Library home page and other selected high use pages.)

 - Usefulness of labeling, alternate text, and other accessibility-related markup

-Tier 2 (monthly) (The Libraries home page, pages that directly link off of the home page, and those that were among the previous month's top 50 most visited pages.)
+- Automated testing and review of pages in Tier II (The Libraries home page, pages that directly link off of the home page, and those that were among the previous month's top 50 most visited pages.) (using Pa11y)

 - Latest accessibility scan results